makersacademy/airport_challenge/README.md

 Build status
-v0.1 Submitted intial non working copy 23rd July 13:45 (got stuck with my setup of the classes v0.2 Submitted updated working copy 25th July pm with updated readme.md and working tests and code. v0.3 Submitted 25th July with Robocop completed and All tests passing coverage at 87.50% for plane class, and 94.74% for airport class. not refactored at this point.
+v0.1 Submitted intial non working copy 23rd July 13:45 (got stuck with my setup of the classes v0.2 Submitted updated working copy 25th July pm with updated readme.md and working tests and code. v0.3 Submitted 25th July with Rubocop completed and All tests passing coverage at 87.50% for plane class, and 94.74% for airport class. not refactored at this point.

 Code style
 Ruby, RSpec, rubocop.

 Screenshots
-not provided
+not provided.

 Installation
 lib folder required for plane.rb and Airport.rb